open-tale/open-tale.github.io/pages/index.md

 Open Tale is a free and open source [Tabletop RPG][ttrpg] system that separates mechanics from narratives, leaving the story completely open for creation.
-It is released under the [Apache License 2.0][apache], granting the community the freedom to fork, tweak and publish it.
+It is released under the [Apache License 2.0][apache], granting the community the freedom to fork, tweak and publish new versions.

 Although Open Tale focuses on providing a fair system with interesting mathematical unfoldings, there must be a strong commitment to simplicity,